mailosaur/mailosaur-node/README.md

   * `rAnDoM63423@abc123.mailosaur.net`
 * You can create more servers when you need them.
 Each one will have its own domain name.

-***Can't use test email addresses?** If you don't have control over what email address you send to, you can also [use SMTP to test email](https://mailosaur.com/docs/email-testing/sending-to-mailosaur/#sending-via-smtp), regardless of what address you're sending to.*
+***Can't use test email addresses?** You can also [use SMTP to test email](https://mailosaur.com/docs/email-testing/sending-to-mailosaur/#sending-via-smtp).
+By connecting your product or website to Mailosaur via SMTP, Mailosaur will catch all email your application sends, regardless of the email address.*

 ## Find an email